digitalfortress-tech/localstorage-slim/README.md

 // When a particular field is encrypted, and it needs decryption ls.get('some_key', { enable: true });
-// Note: while using global_encrypt, the above option is not required
+// Note: while using encryption, the above option is not required
 ```

 ---